Repair

 The engineering record (RFCs that matter)

-- RFC 1925 — The Twelve Networking Truths — read before debugging anything that crosses a network boundary.
+- RFC 1925 — The Twelve Networking Truths — read it before debugging anything that crosses a network boundary.

 Practitioner walkthroughs